tomaskraus/simple-string-pattern/README.md

 ## Basic SSP Examples

 - `abc`: Does match the string 'abc' only.
 - `" abc"`: Does match the string ' abc' only.
-Double quotes ensures that leading and trailing spaces are significant.
+Double quotes ensure that leading and trailing spaces are significant.
 - `abc ...`: Does match any string that starts with 'abc'.
 - `... abc`: Does match any string that ends with 'abc'.
 - `... abc ...`: Does match any string that contains at least one 'abc'.